psschwei/audio-metadata/README.md

 # Add cover art
 audio-metadata set -f song.mp3 -c cover.jpg

+# Set track number for a single file
+audio-metadata set -f song.mp3 -n 5

+# Set track number for all files in a directory (all will be set to the same number)
+audio-metadata set -f /path/to/music/dir -n 3

 # Infer track names from filenames (removes track numbers and file extensions)
 audio-metadata set -f /path/to/music/dir --infer-track

+# Infer track numbers based on sorted order of files in directory
+audio-metadata set -f /path/to/music/dir --infer-order

 # Combine inferring track names with other metadata
 audio-metadata set -f /path/to/music/dir -r "Artist Name" -a "Album Title" --infer-track

+# Combine inferring track numbers with other metadata
+audio-metadata set -f /path/to/music/dir -r "Artist Name" -a "Album Title" --infer-order

+# Combine manual track number with other metadata
+audio-metadata set -f song.mp3 -n 2 -r "Artist" -a "Album"
 ```

 **Track Name Inference Examples:**